Vyral/mcpherson-sisters/_posts/2023-08-31-fall-parade-preview-tour-our-exquisite-model-home-in-evanswood.md

 We're thrilled to share an incredible opportunity that has us bursting with excitement.
 Join us as we take you on a journey to our brand-new construction model home nestled in the heart of Evanswood, Maple Grove.

 Evanswood is an exquisite community that has us absolutely captivated.
-We're beyond thrilled to announce that we've partnered with the renowned builder Stone Gate to bring you this exceptional opportunity.
+We're beyond thrilled to announce that we've partnered with the renowned builder Stonegate to bring you this exceptional opportunity.
 If you're searching for a new home in Minnesota, look no further.

 Standing tall in its glory, our model home is the epitome of elegance and modern design.
-As we prepare for the upcoming Fall Parade, we invite you to step into our space and experience the marvel that is parade number 78 West Gate Builders.
-Stone Gate, a division of the esteemed Garnier Homes, has crafted this community with the utmost care and precision.
+As we prepare for the upcoming Fall Parade, we invite you to step into our space and experience the marvel that is parade number 78 Stonegate Builders.
+Stonegate, a division of the esteemed Garnier Homes, has crafted this community with the utmost care and precision.

 {% include pullquote.html %}